 Get it wrong with a cheap TV and you could be faced with awful picture quality, tinny sound and a frustrating interface.
 We rarely find a good TV for less than £350 at any size, so be wary of those.

-Don't be sold be on specs alone either, most TVs are 4K, almost all are smart and support HDR.
+Don't be sold be on specs alone either.
+Most TVs are 4K, almost all are smart and support HDR (High Dynamic Range - lets you see more detail).
 These aren't features that separate a good TV from a bad one, they are ubiquitous.

 - Type: Most manufacturers now favour LCD TVs with LED backlighting (generally referred to as just LED TVs).
 These sets used to be expensive, but they've come down in price significantly and are now very affordable.
 Rival plasma technology is now dead and while OLED is emerging, sets with the screen technology are very expensive currently.